Disney’s Pop Century Resort — Value Resort — Walt Disney World

 What other buildings and services are there?

 There are three pools and one playground.
-Bowling Pin Pool is near the 1950s buildings, the Hippy Dippy Pool near the 1960s buildings and a Computer pool near the 1980s buildings.
+Bowling Pin Pool is near the 1950s buildings, the Hippy Dippy Pool near the 1960s buildings and a Computer pool near the 1980s and 1990s buildings.

 What else can you tell us about the Pop Century Resort?

-The resort is built around Hourglass Lake and features a bridge, originally called Generation Gap Bridge, that connects Pop Century with the Art of Animation Resort.
+The Resort is built on the shores of Hourglass Lake and features a bridge, originally called Generation Gap Bridge, that connects Pop Century with the Art of Animation Resort.
+It’s on the bridge that guests of Pop Century and Art of Animation can access the Skyliner gondola system.
+Skyliner connects the Resorts to Caribbean Beach Resort, Riviera Resort, EPCOT, and Disney’s Hollywood Studios.

 I hear that there are no more room key cards at Disney resort hotels.
 How do I get into my room?